Tech Shares Drive U.S. Stock Indexes Higher

 Hong Kong's Hang Seng Index rose 2%, thanks in part to advances in shares of Chinese messaging-and-gaming heavyweight Tencent Holdings.

-Solid Chinese manufacturing data showed the technology sector remained healthy, said Krystal Tan of Capital Economics.
-Global economic growth "and accommodative domestic monetary policy should help keep Asian manufacturing sectors in good shape," she said.

-China's Shanghai Composite Index rose 1.2%, while markets in Japan were closed.
+China's Shanghai Composite Index rose 1.2%, while markets in Japan were closed in observance of the holidays.

-The U.S. dollar started 2018 as it ended last year -- lower.
-The WSJ Dollar Index, a measure of the U.S. currency against a basket of 16 others, fell 0.3% Tuesday.

 Write to Christopher Whittall at christopher.whittall@wsj.com and Akane Otani at akane.otani@wsj.com